JuzouSatoru2/NextJs-Website/docs/EnvVariables.md

 Be carefull at changing the MongoDB password(admin) and username(root) in docker-compose because you have to change it in the .env file too!

-### Mood

-The variable "MOOD" enables compression, database and logger.
-Only set it as `activate` if an MongoDB instance is running and configured like mentioned.

 ### Admin key

+> ADMIN_KEY

 The admin key is used for the JWT authentication.
 You can login with the password at the `/login` route.

 ### JWT key

+> JWT_KEY

 The jwt key is used to encrypt the jwt token.
-If not set the server will use "secretkey".
+If not set the server will use the default key  "secretkey".

 ### Optional